holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Meeting Process

-The Partner convening a Tactical Meeting must find someone to facilitate it.
-Unless a Policy says otherwise, that person must use the following process:
+The Partner convening a Tactical Meeting must find someone to facilitate it and someone to capture its outputs.
+Unless a Policy says otherwise, the person facilitating the meeting must use the following process:

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
 - **(b) Checklist Review:** Each participant verifies completion of any recurring actions that they are regularly reporting on for their Roles in the meeting.